 If you would like to know precisely when you ovulate, the best way to determine this is to use an ovulation prediction test and to keep a fertility chart.
-You can get an idea of when you are ovulating simply by tracking your fertile signs; but, this will only let you know that you are displaying signs of high fertility.
+You can get an idea of when you are ovulating simply by tracking your fertile signs.
+However, this will only let you know that you are displaying signs of high fertility.
 To accurately find out when you ovulate, you’ll need to take a few extra steps.

 The first thing you will want to do is to purchase an ovulation prediction kit (or OPK).
 OPKs are designed to detect a hormone (luteinizing hormone or LH).
 A couple days before you ovulate, your LH levels will surge.
 An OPK will pick up this increase in LH and give you a positive result.
 Once you have a positive result, you should ovulate in the next 12 to 36 hours.

-Keep a fertility chart
+Keep a Fertility Chart

 By tracking your basal body temperature daily, first thing in the morning, you can determine when you ovulate.
 A fertility chart is one of the best tools for pinpointing ovulation.
 If you record your temperatures daily on a chart, you will see your temperatures shift about .4 degrees after you ovulate.
 If the shift is sustained for 3 days, you can assume you have ovulated.
 The drawback with a fertility chart is that you can’t see when ovulation occurred until a few days after you’ve ovulated.
 Still, it’s a good way to confirm when ovulation took place.

-Use an ovulation calendar
+Use an Ovulation Calendar

-By combining fertility charting or using an ovulation calendar with opks and monitoring your fertile signs, you should have a good idea of when you are close to ovulating.
+By combining fertility charting or using an ovulation calendar with OPKs and monitoring your fertile signs, you should have a good idea of when you are close to ovulating.
 A fertility chart will help you to confirm the date has occurred and will allow you to see how well you timed intercourse with ovulation.